JudgeZ/Python-for-Power-Platform/docs/user-manual/01-installation.md

 ### 2. Configure profile defaults

-Profiles capture tenant-wide settings such as the Dataverse environment and host.
-Set them once to avoid repeating flags:
+Profiles capture reusable authentication context, while the Dataverse environment and host are stored as global defaults.
+Set the defaults once so every profile uses the same environment unless you override it with explicit flags:

 ```shell
 (.venv) $ ppx profile set-env Default-12345678-0000-0000-0000-000000000000